Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 If a giant Christ statue isn’t enough of a draw, it shares the property with an original ten-foot by ten-foot section of the Berlin Wall.
 Painted in German on the wall fragment are words from the 23rd Psalm, “Though I walk through the dark valley, I will not fear.”

-The valley part of the psalm reminds me of a bit of geo-trivia Ott revealed to us during dinner: although they are referred to as the Ozark Mountains, and even though the area is regarded as the most extensive mountainous region between the Appalachians and the Rocky Mountains, the Ozarks in the geologic and technical sense are actually a series of plateaus.
+The valley part of the psalm reminds me of a bit of geo-trivia Ott revealed to us during dinner: although they are called the Ozark Mountains, and even though the area is regarded as the most extensive mountainous region between the Appalachians and the Rocky Mountains, the Ozarks in the geologic and technical sense are not mountains, but a series of plateaus.
 Nonetheless, “Ozark Plateaus” just doesn’t sound anywhere as formidable as “Ozark Mountains.”

 Twenty-four hours in Eureka Springs is only long enough to test the waters a bit, albeit not the healing ones, but even in less than a full day, I could see why Bill Ott said, “Been to six country fairs and two goat ropings and I ain’t seen anything like this.”